davon-allensworth/discord-alan/README.md

-# discord-alan
+# Alan

-"We can only see a short distance ahead, but we can see plenty there that needs to be done." - Alan Turing
+Inspired by the famous English Mathematician Alan Turing, Alan is a Discord bot that brings... something to a server.